servian/aws-redshift-smart-pause-and-resume/README.md

 `--numdaystoscrape` (string)

-Number of days (from previuos day) worth of Redshift CPU Utilisation data to scrape (default value: `7`)
+Number of days (from previuos day) worth of Redshift CPU utilisation data to scrape (default value: `14`)

 `--cfnstackname` (string)